 Envirowest has a long history of success in obtaining development project permits and approvals from federal, provincial and local government agencies.
-This success is founded upon our extensive knowledge of environmental compliance issues, expertise in agency liaison, and industry leading design of mitigation and compensation strategies and designs for development projects.
-We routinely address regulatory issues and deliverables associated with the:
+This success is founded upon our extensive knowledge of environmental compliance issues, expertise in agency liaison, and industry-leading design of mitigation and compensation strategies and designs for development projects.
+We routinely address regulatory issues and deliverables associated with:

 - Fisheries Act (Canada);

 - Species at Risk Act (Canada);

 - Migratory Birds Act (Canada);

 - Canadian Navigable Waters Act (Canada);

 - Environmental Assessment Act (British Columbia);

 - Riparian Areas Protection Act; Riparian Areas Protection Regulation (British Columbia); and,